mhightower83/BacktraceLog/ReadMe.md

 There are two possible cases for using this.
 1. Primary use was for Hardware WDT Stack Dump, see ReadMe.md in `examples/HwdtBacktrace` for details.
-2. However, it may be useful in debugging where a crash occurs in an end/edge function.
+2. However, it may be useful in debugging where a crash occurs in a leaf function.
 In these function the compiler does not need to save the return address on the stack, making it difficult to backtrace through the stack.
 Using `-finstrument-functions`, will necessitate all functions to call the profiler enter/exit functions.
 There may be other/better optimization changes to achieve this goal; however, I don't know of them.
 Adding `asm volatile("" ::: "a0", "memory");` at the top of the function is also another alternative for this issue.

 Note well, `instrument-functions-exclude-file-list` substrings will also match to directories.